 College is more than a place where students come to learn the basics; it is also a time for men and women to develop in new ways.
-For students at a residential university, where they live and interact with each other is just as important as where they take classes, study, and share new found knowledge.
+For students at a residential college, where they live and interact with each other is just as important as where they take classes, study, and share new found knowledge.
 Likewise, residence halls are more than simply dormitories (places where students sleep).
 Residence halls are communities where students are challenged to interact with others, learn respect and appreciation for differences, become involved in community governance, and receive support for their academic endeavors.

 On-campus housing is available for 1100-plus students.
 The majority of the rooms are double occupancy; designated triples are in Babcock Hall.
 New students will be assigned to all halls.

 Four-story residence halls accommodating 116 students each.
 Each floor is co-ed and the building contains 14 single-sex suites.
 A suite consists of four bedrooms, a furnished common living room, and a bathroom.
 Each floor has both male and female suites.
 Haskell was renovated in 2005 and Adams was renovated in 2006.
 The basement of Haskell houses some club offices.

 Three-story residence hall accommodating 170 students.
 Each floor is co-ed and made up of 19 single-sex suites.
 Each suite has four bedrooms, a furnished common living room and two bathrooms.
 It is attached to Glenbrook Gymnasium and is home to Castleton's Fitness Center.
 The building was built in 2005 and has double rooms.

 Three-story corridor-style residence hall accommodating up to 144 students.
 The floors are co-ed by room with designed single and double rooms.
 Each floor has designated male/female bathrooms and showers.
 The environment of Ellis Hall makes it easy to meet a lot of people.